A First Nation man is seen in the picture

 What are Hackathons?

-Hackathons are short, intensive, all day events – typically lasting several days – during which a number of people meet to engage in collaborative problem-solving.
+Hackathons are intensive events – typically lasting several days – during which people meet to engage in collaborative problem-solving.
 Traditionally, hackathons refer to computer programmers gathering to develop leading-edge software.
 This model has proven very effective in driving innovative solutions, and has now been adapted by governments, non-profit organizations, universities, and crown-corporations.

 Follow The Gordon Foundation on Twitter